MikeDigitize/Getting_Started_With_TDD/README.md

     return Math.floor(Math.random() * max) + 1;
 }
 ```
 Ok, all green again.
 And another test in the suite.
-This is good as, if we missed the requirement for whole numbers, potentially others who touch this code will too.
-The test here is an explicit reminder of an implicit requirement.
+An explicit reminder of an implicit requirement.

 *"What's the minumum I need to test to give me confidence?"*